AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/wr-yyyy-mm-web-request-program.md

 ## Best Practices {#best-practices}

+* After import of the webinar program, move the form from a local asset to a global asset located in the Design Studio.
+   * Decreasing the number of forms and utilizing more global assets from the Design Studio allows more scalability in your program design and administrative governance.
+It also provides flexibility for regular compliance updates for fields, opt-in language, etc.

 * Consider updating the templates in your imported program to utilize currently branded templates, or update the newly imported template to reflect your brand by adding in a snippet or your appropriate logo/footer information.

-* Consider updating the naming convention of this program example to align with your naming convention.
+* Consider updating the naming convention of this program example to align to your naming convention.

-* Ensure you have rules in place to pause and resume your nurture cadence.
-These Smart Campaigns should be activated or scheduled before the Engagement Program is activated.

 >[!NOTE]
 >
 >Remember to update the My Token Values on the program template and each time you use the program, as needed.

->[!TIP]
+>[!IMPORTANT]
 >
->Don't forget to activate the "04 - Engaged (Program Success)" campaign for tracking success!
-Do this _before_ your emails are sent.
+>My Tokens that reference a URL cannot contain the http:// or https:// otherwise the link will not work appropriately within the asset.